alexanderK1987/ros_modbus_relay/README.md

 This service subscribes to ROS topic `/modbus_tcp_cmd` and detects incomming commands.
 If the incomming message is a read command, the service publishs the modbus response to ROS topic `/modbus_tcp_data`.

+# Requirements
+This service requires `rospy`, `pymodbus` to run.
+The installation command should be:

+`sudo pip install -r requirements.txt`

 # Protocol Data Format
 ## Read registers
 The read commands must follow the following format: